Collins v Minister for Finance

-Collins v Minister for Finance [2016] IESC 73; [2017] 1 ILRM 65; [2017] 3 IR 99, is a reported Irish Supreme Court case in which it was held that the Minister for Finance did not breach his power in issuing promissory notes (promises to pay money at a later date) under the Credit Institutions (Financial Support) Act 2008, which was found to be constitutional.
-Collins' appeal was dismissed by the Supreme Court, which concluded that, “a Minister for Finance can spend any amount of money they deem necessary in an emergency without going back to the Dáil and we will be challenging that in the Dáil itself.”
+Collins v Minister for Finance [2016] IESC 73; [2017] 1 ILRM 65; [2017] 3 IR 99, is case in which the Irish Supreme Court held that the Minister for Finance did not breach his power in issuing promissory notes (promises to pay money at a later date) under the Credit Institutions (Financial Support) Act 2008, which was found to be constitutional.
+Collins's appeal was dismissed by the Supreme Court, which concluded that, "a Minister for Finance can spend any amount of money they deem necessary in an emergency without going back to the Dáil".
 The case thus legalised emergency measure to deal with Ireland's financial crisis.
 This was a case in which "the matters described" were of "national importance."

 Background (and High Court challenge)

 In 2011, under section 6 of the Credit Institutions (Financial Support) Act 2008, the Minister for Finance issued promissory notes to the value of EUR 30 billion to two financial institutions.
 These were the Educational Building Society (EBS), and the Irish Bank Resolution Corporation (IBRC).
 Under the terms of this deal, this imposed a repayment liability of EUR 3 billion per year on the state.
 Joan Collins, TD (the appellant) took judicial review proceedings, asserting that this was subject to section 6 of the 2008 Act, which was above the power of the Minister for Finance, and it was unconstitutional for the Oireachtas (Irish parliament) to approve this expenditure for the Minister.
 Ms. Collins argued that this issue of promissory notes should have been subject to a Dáil Éireann vote.
 When this case was brought before the High Court, one of the issues that arose for Ms. Collins was her lack of locus standi, (legal standing) as she was only elected in 2011, after 2008, when the Credit Institutions (Financial Support) Act 2008 was passed and after 2010, when the promissory notes had been issued.

 Within the Irish Constitution, there were several articles set out that Ms. Collins asserted where breached when she brought forward her appeal, which were Article 11, Article 17, and Article 28.